HarukaYamamoto0/HarukaYamamoto0/README.md

 ## 🌟 Featured Projects

-- **[tabnews-app](https://github.com/HarukaYamamoto0/tabnews-app)** — A faithful TabNews client; used to explore Kotlin Multiplatform and push UI behavior.
+- **[Attack Shark X11 Driver](https://github.com/HarukaYamamoto0/attack-shark-x11-driver)** — This project is an attempt to reverse engineer the Attack Shark X11 mouse.
 - **[alcyone](https://github.com/HarukaYamamoto0/alcyone)** — My attempt at the Discord bot I always wanted: smart, dependable, slightly extra.
-- **[Whitelist Caller](https://github.com/HarukaYamamoto0/attack-shark-x11-driver)** — This project is an attempt to reverse engineer the Attack Shark X11 mouse.
+- **[tabnews-app](https://github.com/HarukaYamamoto0/tabnews-app)** — A faithful TabNews client; used to explore Kotlin Multiplatform and push UI behavior.

 > Want to see more?
 Check the repos for experiments, utilities, and prototypes.